PTB-M4D/PyDynamic/docs/CONTRIBUTING.md

 Pull Request on GitHub as described [here](https://help.github.com/en/articles/creating-a-pull-request).
 For small changes it will be sufficient to just apply your changes on GitHub and send the PR right away.
-For more comprehensive work, you should read on carefully, follow the instructions.
+For more comprehensive work, you should read on carefully.

 ### Initial development setup